-Advocacy improves the lives of people living with brain disorders by improving mental health care systems and by changing values and attitudes, especially stigma and discrimination about mental health condition.
+Advocacy improves the lives of people living with brain disorders by improving mental health care systems and by changing values and attitudes, especially stigma and discrimination around mental health conditions.

 We decrease barriers to mental health, especially among underserved groups in jails, courts, places of employment, schools, agencies, hospitals, and among health care professionals.

 NAMI Washtenaw currently advocates by means of five types of activities: